 For those with Coeliac disease, it is an absolute blessing to have so many gluten-free alternatives readily available on supermarket shelves but what most people don’t realise is the difference in nutrient quality of these options.
 They are marketed as being the healthier option (with the price tag to match) but unfortunately don’t often stack up nutritionally.

 Our Advice When Following a Gluten-Free Diet

-Enjoy them in moderation but aim to base your daily diet around foods that are naturally gluten-free, such as legumes, starchy vegetables (e.g. sweet potato), brown rice, quinoa, buckwheat and amaranth.
+Enjoy more processed gluten free products in moderation but aim to base your daily diet around foods that are naturally gluten-free, such as legumes and pulse pasta, starchy vegetables (e.g. sweet potato), brown rice, quinoa, buckwheat and amaranth.